|Teaching method||Contact hours|

 - analyse and discuss the outcome.

-Two intermediate practicals (week 3 and week 6) made in group ending both in a design report.
-Each design report counts for 15% of the whole grade.
+Three intermediate team-work practicals (week 2, week 4 and week 6) ending both in a design report.
+The first two reports counts for 10% and 10% of the whole grade, the third report counts for 15% of the whole grade.

 |Restricted Optional for:||WUBIT||BSc Minor Biotechnology||5MO|